softvis-research/jqa-githubissues-plugin/README.md

 [![GitHub license](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://github.com/b-pos465/jqa-githubissues-plugin/blob/master/LICENSE)
 [![Build Status](https://travis-ci.com/b-pos465/jqa-githubissues-plugin.svg?branch=master)](https://travis-ci.com/b-pos465/jqa-githubissues-plugin)

 This is a GitHub issue scanner for [jQAssistant](https://jqassistant.org/).
 It enables jQAssistant to scan and analyze GitHub issues.

 ## Getting Started

-Create a _githubissues.xml_:
+To use the __GitHub-Issues__ plugin create a file named `githubissues.xml`.
+The plugin can scan multiple repositories owned by different users.
+Please note that the [GitHub REST-API](https://developer.github.com/v3/) requires login credentials to access any of its functions.
+Therefore, login credentials can be provided per repository.

 ```xml
 <github-repositories>